Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Because if you think about this, if he was painting this, even if you were inside, you couldn't see him.

-That Oasis song about the Kevin Costner movie.
+That oasis song about the Kevin Costler movie.

-No, apparently kids just go out with books and he'd go, there's a little sketch for you.
+No, he was just going, apparently kids just got it with books and he'd go, there's a little sketch for you.

 Oh, that sucks.